-As news of his rebellion spread in murmurs through the homes and halls of Heaven, slowly, one by one, a trickle of disaffected Angels began to seek him out.
-Lucifer, known forever after as The Morning Star, raised a gold-on-white banner for his Angels and the trickle became a flood.
-War was a concept of man, foreign to Heaven, but as word spread, more and more Angels took up makeshift weapons and resolved to fight for their freedom.
+News of this rebellion spread in murmurs through the homes and halls of Heaven, and slowly, one by one, a trickle of disaffected Angels began to seek him out.
+Lucifer took them in, listened to their misgivings, their complaints, and wondered aloud with them what recourse one had in a disagreement with God.
+They called him The Morning Star, their leader, and when he raised a gold-on-white banner for his Angels the trickle of disaffected became a flood.
+War was a concept of man, foreign to Heaven, but as word spread, more and more Angels took up makeshift weapons and resolved to make a stand.

 The city of Heaven had never seen anything like this.
 The summons came from God to assemble at its side, and for the first time, the Angels had to choose.
 Those who sided with their master gathered in God’s palace, where the Archangel Michael set to teaching them war.
 The forges of the palace burned night and day as the master blacksmiths of Heaven churned out weapons and armor, made of the indestructible firmament, to equip the growing army of God.

 Those who refused the summons marched instead to gather beneath the gold-on-white banner of The Morning Star, and they camped that night outside the walls of Heaven.
 The sides were set, the lines were drawn, and between the camps there hung an awful silence.
 Privately, God was very pleased.
-For the first and final time, God’s own Angels had given it a surprise.
+For the first and final time, God’s own Angels had done something surprising.